Economy of Mozambique: Extensive economic reform

 Economic reform has been extensive.
 Over 1,200 state-owned enterprises (mostly small) have been privatized.
 Preparations for privatization and/or sector liberalization are underway for the remaining parastatals, including telecommunications, electricity, water service, airports, ports, and the railroads.
 The government frequently selects a strategic foreign investor when privatizing a parastatal.
 Additionally, customs duties have been reduced, and customs management has been streamlined and reformed.
 The government introduced a highly successful value-added tax in 1999 as part of its efforts to increase domestic revenues.
 Plans for 2001-02 include Commercial Code reform; comprehensive judicial reform; financial sector strengthening; continued civil service reform; improved government budget, audit, and inspection capability; and introduction of the private management of water systems in major cities.
 The process of liberalization in Mozambique was an initiative from the World Bank.
 In the Mid 1990s, the World Bank made it necessary for the country to liberalize its cashew industry.
 The lifting of protectionist measures for the cashew industry in Mozambique was an attempt to increase the incomes of cashew farmers and reduce poverty in the country.
 This policy of liberalization has been one of the most contentious policies.

-Improving trade imbalance
+Trade

 In recent years, the value of imports has surpassed that of exports by almost 2:1, an improvement over the 4:1 ratio of the immediate post-war years.
 In 2000 imports were $1,217 million, and exports were $723 million.
 Support programs provided by development partners have largely compensated for balance of payments shortfalls.
 The medium-term outlook for exports is encouraging, since a number of foreign investment projects should lead to substantial export growth and a better trade balance.
 Mozal, a large aluminum smelter that commenced production in mid-2000, has greatly expanded the nation's trade volume.
 Traditional Mozambican exports include cashews, shrimp, fish, copra, sugar, cotton, tea, and citrus fruits.
 Most of these industries are being rehabilitated.
 Mozambique is becoming less dependent on imports for basic food and manufactured goods due to steady increases in local production.